Homepage of the site 'What to do with your life?'

-What is usually meant by 'not judging': not expressing a negative opinion about a person.
+What we usually mean by 'not judging': not expressing a negative opinion about a person.

-What should be understood by 'not judging': not opposing what should be to what is.
+What we should mean by 'not judging': not opposing what should be to what is.

-The motivations behind the injunction not to issue a negative opinion about a person
+The hidden motivations behind the injunction not to express a negative opinion concerning a person

-At first glance, 'Don't judge others' may seem like a mark of tolerance, and is generally claimed as such.
+At first glance, 'Don't judge others' may seem like a sign of tolerance, and is generally claimed as such.

-Except that when we look more closely, the motivations that lead to highlighting the freedom of everyone to think what they want, and act as they see fit, are generally:
+Except that when we look more closely, the motivations which lead to promoting the freedom of each person to think what they want, and act as they wish, are generally:

 •